livingstoneonline/livingstoneonline/docs/development_enviroment.md

 **You should _sync_ at least once a day.**

+**N.B.** If you have already installed Docker and Virtualbox below you **do not** have to re-install Github Desktop or Docker Tools or Vagrant to update the enviroment, from now on just start from [Launching the Environment](#launching-the-environment)

 ### Installation: Docker and Virtualbox

 To install both Docker and Virtualbox on OSX please